25+ Fabulous Things to Do in Vermont in the Fall

 Hike Owl’s Head

-Any hike will do on a pristine autumn day, but if you want more bang for your buck (in other words, awesome Vermont fall foliage views as your hiking payoff), you have to check out Owl’s Head in Groton State Forest for beautiful views over a lake and distant mountains to see the best fall colors in Vermont!
+Any hike will do on a pristine autumn day, but if you are looking for awesome Vermont fall foliage views, you have to check out Owl’s Head in Groton State Forest.
+You’ll find beautiful views over a lake and distant mountains with some of the best fall colors in Vermont!

 Take a Route 100 road trip